-i) In respect of its fixed assets:

-- (a) The Company has maintained proper records to show full particulars including quantitative details and situation of the fixed assets (included in Investment Property). - (b) The fixed assets were physically verified during the year by the management which in our opinion provides for physical verification of all the fixed assets at reasonable intervals.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) According to information and explanation given to us and on the basis of our examination of the records of the company, the title deeds of immovable properties are held in the name of the company - The Company is not trading in any goods.
+- i) In respect of its fixed assets: - (a) The Company has maintained proper records to show full particulars including quantitative details and situation of the fixed assets (included in Investment property). - (b) The fixed assets were physically verified during the year by the management which in our opinion provides for physical verification of all the fixed assets at reasonable intervals.
+According to the information and explanations given to us, no material discrepancies were noticed on such verification. - ii) The Company is not trading in any goods.
 Therefore, the provision of clause 3(ii) of the Order relating to Inventory is not applicable to the Company. - iii) The Company has not granted any loan to parties covered in the register maintained under section 189 of Companies Act, 2013.
 Accordingly, paragraph 3(iii) of the Order is not applicable. - iv) In our opinion and according to the information and explanations given to us, the company has not given any loans, investments, guarantees and security.
-Therefore, this clause is not applicable to the company. - The Company has not accepted any deposit from the public within the meaning of section 73 to 76 of Companies Act, 2013 and rules framed there under. - vi) The company is not required to maintain cost records as prescribed by Central Government under section 148 (1) (d) of the Companies Act 2013. - vii) In respect of statutory and other dues: - a) According to the information and explanations given to us and on the basis of our examination of the books and account, the Company has generally been regular in depositing the undisputed statutory dues including provident fund, employees' state insurance, income tax, duty of customs, GST, cess and any other statutory dues during the year with the appropriate authorities.
-According to the information and explanations given to us, no undisputed dues as above were outstanding as at 31st March 2018 for a period of more than six months from the date they became payable. - b) According to the information and explanations given to us and the records of the Company examined by us, there are no dues of income tax, wealth tax, duty of customs, GST, and cess as at 31st March, 2019 which have not been deposited on account of dispute and the forum where the dispute is pending as on 31st March, 2018 is as under:
+Therefore, this clause is not applicable to the company. - v) In our opinion and according to the information and explanations given to us, the Company did not receive any deposits covered under sections 73 to 76 of the Companies Act and the rules framed there under with regard to deposits accepted from the public during the year. - vi) The company is not required to maintain cost records as prescribed by Central Government under section 148 (1) (d) of the Companies Act 2013. - vii) In respect of statutory and other dues: - a) According to the information and explanations given to us and on the basis of our examination of the books and account, the Company has generally been regular in depositing the undisputed statutory dues including provident fund, employees' state insurance, income tax, and duty of customs, GST, cess and any other statutory dues during the year with the appropriate authorities.
+According to the information and explanations given to us, no undisputed dues as above were outstanding as at 31st March 2021 for a period of more than six months from the date they became payable. - b) According to the information and explanations given to us and the records of the Company examined by us, there are no dues of income tax, wealth tax, duty of customs, GST, and cess as at 31st March, 2021 which have not been deposited on account of dispute. - viii) The company has not taken any loan from any bank, financial institution or debenture holders during the year.
+Accordingly, paragraph 3 (viii) of the order is not applicable. - ix) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) during the year and no term loan has been raised by the company during the year.
+Therefore, this clause is not applicable for the company. - x) According to the information and explanations given to us, no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - xi) The company did not have any whole-time director or manager during the financial year.
+Accordingly, paragraph 3(xi) of the order is not applicable to the company.